We are looking for organizations that would like to be working with us starting in February of 2014!

 If this is a dealbreaker, talk to us!
 We'll work with you to find fundraising options.

 TIME: Most importantly, each organization must commit the time of at least two people (in New York):

 - one core member who will serve as project manager/bottom-liner

 - at least one other member or volunteer who will also help make the project happen

 These two (or more) people must be able to commit to attending (40 hours total over the course of the semester, all at the Hemispheric Institute):

-- two full-day brainstorms and work days (Saturdays in late September or early October), at which they will brainstorm projects and learn media activism techniques
+- two full-day brainstorms and work days, at which they will brainstorm projects and learn media activism techniques

 - one workshop per week for the rest of the semester (TBD, but most likely Fridays lunchtime for 1.5 hours) to offer and receive feedback